microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

     ![provider-save-storage](./media/ivp-9-parameters.png)

-    > Note: Here we have used an arbitrary value for OrganizationID but in a production setting, this should align to your organisation.
+    > Note: Here we have used an arbitrary value for OrganizationID but in a production setting, this should align to your organization.
 For more information on Organization entity, please refer to [Dataverse developer guide](https://docs.microsoft.com/power-apps/developer/data-platform/reference/entities/organization).

 11. This completes configuration for IOM Inventory Visibility provider.